How to Register Your Marriage in Korea (혼인신고): A Step-by-Step Guide

 If you married outside Korea and are now registering that marriage in Korea, the Family Relations Registration Act (가족관계의 등록 등에 관한 법률) Article 35 sets the deadline.

-The rule: 3 months from the date of the foreign marriage ceremony or registration.
+The rule: 3 months from the date the foreign marriage document is created under the foreign country's procedure.

 Where to file: